johnmarkschofield/schof.org/content/health/2023-fitness-journey.md

 I'm trying to get healthier because I want to be around for my eight-year-old son for a long time, and because I want to be strong and healthy for a long time.
 I want to avoid, as much as possible, the shitty last decade both my parents went through.
 A lot of this is influenced by the book ["Outlive" by Peter Attia](https://peterattiamd.com/outlive/).
 (Which I highly recommend.)

 I am a 51-year-old, obese, diabetic, male with high blood pressure and high cholesterol.
-I weigh 255 pounds and am 5' 10.5" tall with a BMI of 36.
 I have sleep apnea and use a CPAP every night.
 I lift weights twice a week with a trainer, go to martial arts class 1-3 times a week, and am trying to improve my running and cardio.
 I also go on long (5-10 miles) bike rides with my son, go hiking occasionally, and take a swimming class once a week.
 I'm doing pretty great on exercising, but my biggest struggle is eating healthy.
 I love (read that: am addicted to) my carbs and it's been hard for me to reduce them.

 I'm posting this here in the hopes that my journey and struggles help other people in their journeys, and to keep myself honest and determined in my progress.

 I've come up with the following 11 benchmarks that I'm going to track about myself.
 I'll list them here, with my goals and my current numbers.

 1. Weight: Goal is 199.
 Current weight (per [Trendweight](https://trendweight.com/u/c2ad53965ddc40/)) is **256.1 lbs**.
 2. Average blood pressure over the last 30 days: My goal is to have systolic below 120 and diastolic below 80.
 I'm at **133/78**.